Preparing input

 genome3 | genome4 |

-Place the corresponding FASTA files for these genomes in 02_genomes
+option.
+Place the corresponding FASTA files for these genomes in02_genomes

 |